No AI permissions given, ever.

 “Hey!” a distant voice called.
 “We ‘bout to leave if anyone else needs a ride!”

-“Wait!” she shouted, her voice stronger.
+“I’m here!” she called out, her voice stronger.
 She yanked on the door handle, but it wouldn’t open.
+Footsteps approached her car, shoes crunching in the glass.

 “You ain’t armed, is you?” a man asked, his voice rough.